Economy of Algeria: Historical trends

 The total imports and exports on the eve of the French invasion (in 1830) did not exceed £175,000.
 By 1850, the figures had reached £5,000,000; in 1868, £12,000,000; in 1880, £17,000,000; and in 1890, £20,000,000.
 From this point progress was slower and the figures varied considerably year by year.
 In 1905 the total value of the foreign trade was £24,500,000.
 About five-sixths of the trade is with or via France, into which country several Algerian goods have been admitted duty-free since 1851, and all since 1867.
 French goods, except sugar, have been admitted into Algeria without payment of duty since 1835.
 After the 1892 increase of the French minimum tariff which applied to Algeria for the first time, foreign trade greatly diminished.

 GDP per capita grew 40% in the 1960s, reaching a peak growth of 538% in the 1970s.
 Growth collapsed to 9.7% in the turbulent 1980s.
 Failure of timely reforms by successive governments caused the current GDP per capita to shrink by 28% in the 1990s.

 This is a chart of trend of gross domestic product of Algeria at market prices estimated by the International Monetary Fund.

-For purchasing power parity comparisons, the US dollar is exchanged at 70.01 Algerian dinars only (updated May 24, 2007).
-Average wages in 2007 hover around US$18–22 per day.
+For purchasing power parity comparisons, the US dollar is exchanged at ~130 Algerian dinars as of Q3 2025.
+Average wages in 2025 are at around 1,428 DZD per day.

 Burdened with a heavy foreign debt, Algiers concluded a one-year standby arrangement with the International Monetary Fund in April 1994 and the following year signed onto a three-year extended fund facility which ended 30 April 1998.
 In March 2006, Russia agreed to erase $4.74 billion of Algeria's Soviet-era debt during a visit by President Vladimir Putin to the country, the first by a Russian leader in half a century.
 In return, president Abdelaziz Bouteflika agreed to buy $7.5 billion worth of combat planes, air-defence systems and other arms from Russia, according to the head of Russia's state arms exporter Rosoboronexport.